ZYSF/gen1cpu/InstructionSet.md

 ## Enhancements Which May Be Needed

 * Particularly to run C programs smoothly, optimised 64-bit memory operations would be handy.
-In some other cases too there are common sequences which could be replaced with single instructions designed for those uses.
 * Semantics of loading smaller values also need to be clarified (particularly at which points sign extension happens).
 * For system code, an additional control register or two just for storing cached pointers (e.g. to the task structure) would be helpful.
 * There are probably some other cases where common code sequences can be replaced with a single optimised instruction.